spring-guides/gs-validating-form-input/README.ftl.md

     <@snippet path="src/main/java/hello/Application.java" prefix="complete"/>

-To activate Spring MVC, you add `@EnableWebMvc` to the `Application` class.
-The application also has `@ComponentScan` to find the annotated `@Controller` class and its methods, as well as `@EnableAutoConfiguration` to fire up Spring Boot.
+To activate Spring MVC, you would normally add `@EnableWebMvc` to the `Application` class.
+But Spring Boot's `@EnableAutoConfiguration` already adds this annotation when it detects **spring-webmvc** on your classpath.
+The application also has `@ComponentScan` to find the annotated `@Controller` class and its methods.

 The extra beans shown in this configuration are used to wire up Thymeleaf and integrate it with Spring MVC.
 The first one takes view names, appends `.html`, and looks for that file in `src/main/webapp/`.
 The rest are used to perform proper resolution and rendering.